prathibha13/Real-time-detection-of-ASL-Alphabets/README.md

 - The image that has to be tested is loaded using cv2 package,it is resized and preprocessed to match the format of the images in the train data.
 - The image is then provided to the model and final predictions are made.

-> CNN models.py contains the code for build the model and  obtaining the loss and accuracy plots
+> CNN models.py contains the code to build the model and  obtaining the loss and accuracy plots
 > Realtime.py file enables us to make predictions of sign language alphabets in real time

 ### Result: